COVID-19 Updates

 Providing Tools to Build a Culture of Trust and Respect in Health Sciences

-The new curriculum will build upon this initial foundation and provide a broader group of key faculty mentors and researchers with the tools they need to build a culture of trust and respect directly into the work units they manage.
+The curriculum provides faculty mentors and researchers with the tools they need to build a culture of trust and respect directly into the work units they manage.
+Offered in short digestible blocks of time with synchronous and asynchronous learning, the BRIC program consists of 3 modules:

 • Module 1: Developing Ourselves and Empowering Others